koskath/arete2/course_content/SC/md_files/Lecture11/lecture_11_slide_46_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-Key learning points: Session 9
+# Key learning points: Session 9
 Warehousing & Materials Management
 Content: Literature:
  Baker, P. (2007): An exploratory framework of the  Distribution structures and warehousing